mariemgalal40/AI-chatbot/README.md

 # 📄 Your Smart Assistant is Here

-Welcome to **Your Smart Assistant** — an AI-powered PDF assistant that lets you upload a PDF, ask questions about its content, and receive smart answers with highlighted references from the document.
+Welcome to **Your Smart Assistant** — an AI-powered PDF assistant that lets you upload a PDF, ask questions about its content, and receive smart answers.

 ---